We have 12 equal resistors with a value equal to R placed on the edges of a cube, as shown in the

 \( C\equiv F\equiv H \)

-G, as these parts of the circuit are equal we have that
+and G. As these parts of the circuit are equal, we have that

 resistors connected in parallel is given by